Skip to main content

 • EU/EEA citizens Travel freely with passport or national ID.
 No visa or ETIAS needed.

-• Visa-exempt nationals (US, UK, Canada, etc.) No visa needed for stays up to 90 days.
-ETIAS required from Q4 2026 (€20).
+• Visa-exempt nationals (US, UK, Canada, and others) No visa needed for stays up to 90 days.
+ETIAS required from Q4 2026 ({etiasFee

-• Visa-required nationals Schengen Visa required (€80).
-Apply at embassy of your main destination.
+• Visa-required nationals Schengen Visa required ({visaFee

-Airports in Austria
+Stay Connected in Austria

 Travel Questions about Austria

-Do I need a visa or ETIAS to visit Austria?
+Do I need ETIAS to visit Austria?

-Is Austria in the Schengen Area?
+Is Austria part of the Schengen Area?

-How long can I stay in Austria?
+How long can I stay in Austria without a visa?

 Last updated: